rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Descoberta/index.md

 1. Access the Zabbix interface.
 2. Go to **Users** > **API Tokens**.
-3. Click **Create**, fill in the information, and copy the generated token.
+3. Click **Create**, fill in the fields, and copy the generated token.
 4. Update the `ZABBIX_TOKEN` field in `.env`.

 Creating an API Token in Netbox.